huiw39/ExtensibleTTS-PyTorch/README.md

 # ExtensibleTTS-PyTorch
 An extensible speech synthesis system, build with PyTorch and the original code is from r9y9's https://github.com/r9y9/nnmnkwii_gallery .
-You will find it easy to train acoustic model by employing popular models such as tacotron'encoder, deepvoice'encoder, transformer'encoder and any other you created.
+You will find it easy to train acoustic model by employing popular models such as tacotron's encoder, deepvoice's encoder, transformer's encoder and any other you created.

 ## Quick Start